bazelbuild/rules_apple/doc/rules-ios.md

 tests built with this target, `runner` will not be used since Xcode is the test runner in that case.

+The `provisioning_profile` attribute needs to be set to run the test on a real device.

 To run the same test on multiple simulators/devices see [ios_ui_test_suite](#ios_ui_test_suite).